ambonvik/cimba/docs/background.rst

 coroutines, and in addition providing general mechanisms for communication between coroutines.
 The Cimba coroutines can both be used as symmetric or as asymmetric coroutines, or even as a mix of those paradigms by mixing asymmetric yield/resume pairs with symmetric transfers.
 (Debugging your program may be another story, though.)

  Cimba processes - named coroutines
  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Our coroutines are a bit too general and powerful for simulation modeling.
 We use these as internal building blocks for the Cimba *processes*.
-These are essentially named coroutines, inheriting all properties and methods from the coroutine class, and adding a name, a priority for scheduling processes, and pointers to things it may be waiting for, resources it may be holding, and other processes that may be waiting for it.
+These are essentially named asymmetric coroutines, inheriting all properties and methods from the coroutine class, and adding a name, a priority for scheduling processes, and pointers to things it may be waiting for, resources it may be holding, and other processes that may be waiting for it.

 The processes also understand the simulation time, and may ``hold()`` for a certain amount of simulated time.
-Underneath this call are the coroutine primitives of ``yield ()`` (to the simulation dispatcher) and ``resume()`` (when the simulation clock reaches this time).
+Underneath this call are the coroutine primitives of ``yield()`` (to the simulation dispatcher) and ``resume()`` (when the simulation clock has advanced by this amount).
 Processes can also ``acquire()`` and ``release()`` resources, wait for some other process to finish, interrupt or stop other processes, wait for some specific event, or even wait for some arbitrarily complex condition to become true.

 We will soon return to this, but if the reader has been paying attention, there is